Skip to main content

 WebsiteNotify online→

-Verified Apr 2026
+Verified May 2026

 What happens to Citizens Bank accounts after the account holder dies depends on how each account was titled.
 Beneficiary-designated and trust-owned accounts transfer directly.
-Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Citizens Bank's Citizens Private Wealth (1-800-922-9999) to claim the funds.
+Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Citizens Bank's Citizens Private Wealth / Estate Services (1-800-922-9999) to claim the funds.

 Death claims at Citizens Bank can be started through an online portal, which streamlines the initial notification and document upload.
 Phone and mail options are also available.